 What and Why are we promoting Care Navigation - Please click on the link

 Click here for details

-From October 2018 we will be providing at Sevenoaks appointments on selected days between 7.15am and 8pm - click here for further details.
+From July 2019 we will be providing at Sevenoaks, pre-booked appointments on selected days between 7.00am and 8pm with GPs, our Paramedic and our HCAs - click here for further details.

 Keeping in touch

 Have you provided AMP with your email address?
 More than 8,000 patients have, but we would love to include every eligible patient on our email database.

 Email is such a convenient and quick way to communicate with patients, and it’s far cheaper than sending letters in the post.

 Via email we can let you know about important new campaigns, e.g., winter 'flu jabs.
 We can also send you all our practice news via regular e-newsletters.

 Please join our mailing list